ldtteam/MinecoloniesWiki/source/buildings/townhall.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
      <li><strong>Page 1: </strong>Here you will see some statistics on your citizens, like the number of citizens you have and if they are unemployed or workers.
-If they are workers, you will see what type of workers they are.</li>
+If they are workers, you will see what job they have.</li>
      <br>
      <li><strong>Page 2: </strong>Here you will see the overall happiness of the colony's citizens as well as any events that the colony is having (future use).</li>
     </ul>